huangyz0918/termax/README.md

 # Termll

-Termll is an LLM agent in your terminal,
+Termll is an LLM agent in your terminal to make your life easier.

 With termll, you can